gsoft-inc/wl-squide/README.md

 ## Live sample

-A sample application is hosted at https://squide-host.netlify.app.
+A basic sample application is hosted at https://squide-basic-host.netlify.app.

 ## 🤝 Contributing